mikeedudee/SINAG/README.md

 </p>

 > [!NOTE]
-> **Project Status:** _WORK ON PROGRESS AS OF DECEMBER 2025._
+> **Project Status:** _WORK IN PROGRESS AS OF DECEMBER 2025._

 > [!IMPORTANT]
 > This project is in development and may include some breaking changes.
-To avoid unexpected issues, specifically in coding, you must do a 'pull request' first so we can check for compatibility and changes before merging into the main branch.
+To avoid unexpected issues, specifically in coding, you should first ALWAYS create a 'pull request' so we can review it for compatibility and changes before merging it into the main branch.
 The 'main' branch only serves as the final place for integrating new features or changes.
-If you wish for your code to be reviewed, submit/create a discussion or issue.
+This is to ensure the security and safety of the "good" code and file change, preventing potential issues in the future.
+If you wish for your code to be reviewed for bugs or in need of assistance, submit a discussion topic or issue.

 ---